ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   print_newline ();;
 ```

-We can look at the type of the built-in function `print_newline`:
+We can look at the type of the built-in function `print_newline` by typing its
+name without applying the unit argument:

 ```ocamltop
 print_newline;;